ceramicnetwork/CIPs/README.md

 > Ideas are incomplete proposals meant to kick off community conversation.

-1. Create a new issue in the CIP repository containing the idea for your your proposal, following the [CIP template](https://github.com/ceramicnetwork/CIP/blob/master/.github/ISSUE_TEMPLATE/cip-template.md) format.
-2. Add the appropriate [type](#cip-types) and [category](#cip-categories) labels to your issue.
-3. Designate your proposal as **IDEA** status in the issue label and header.
-4. Begin seeking feedback from the community.
+Create a new issue in the CIP repository containing the idea for your your proposal, following the [CIP template](https://github.com/ceramicnetwork/CIP/blob/master/.github/ISSUE_TEMPLATE/cip-template.md) format.
+Add the appropriate [type](#cip-types) and [category](#cip-categories) labels to your issue.
+Designate your proposal as **IDEA** status in the issue label and header.
+Begin seeking feedback from the community.

 #### 2. DRAFT: Complete your proposal

 > Drafts are complete proposals, but still undergoing rapid iteration and change.

-1. Complete your proposal by filling out all appropriate fields in the CIP template.
-2. Update your proposal to **DRAFT** status in the issue label and header.
-3. Gather community feedback and make improvements as required.
+Complete your proposal by filling out all appropriate fields in the CIP template.
+Update your proposal to **DRAFT** status in the issue label and header.
+Gather community feedback and make improvements as required.

 #### 3. LAST CALL: Gather last feedback

 > Last calls are proposals done with their initial iteration and ready for review by a wider audience.

-1. Update your proposal to **LAST CALL** status in the issue label and header.
+When you feel that your proposal is stable and ready for final review by the community, update your proposal to **LAST CALL** status in the issue label and header.
+The last call period lasts fora
-2. Gather community feedback and make improvements as required.

 *Last call is a minimum of 2 weeks and a maximum of the amount of time it takes to address all major community concerns.*